nhsconnect/gpconnect/pages/appointments/appointments_use_case_book_an_appointment.md

 - SHALL have previously performed a GP Connect `Find a Patient` request to obtain the logical identifier for the patient on the organisation's fhir server.

 ## API Usage ##

+The Consumer System SHALL only use the book appointment capability to book future appointments, where the appointment start dateTime is after the current date and time.
+If the appointment start date is in the past the provider SHALL return an error.

 ### Request Operation ###